davemackintosh/dav3.co/posts/role-searching-part-2.md

 During my time running New World Code the times i enjoyed most were the times I was in the thick of a client's workplace, identifying issues at personal levels and business levels and doing the appropriate risk assessment of continuing n the current path or to invest in a software solution to help resolve the issues facing the staff and C level and scoping this work, savings to the company and giving those people a chance to be happier at their place of work.

 I am also happiest when I'm mentoring teams in new, commercially driven practices such as better time keeping, estimation, push-back and task focus.
 Mentoring team members 1 to 1 in better problem solving and helping them develop their skills at a personal level.

+## My timeframe

+It's business as usual.at New World Code, I'm lucky enough to have enough business to keep going well into the future which affords me the chance to choose the right company, I will consider sensible offers of absorbtion for immediete effect otherwise I will maintain the professional attitude and do whats right for everyone in terms of notice and rehiring to fill a gap.